-Muscadines have a long history in the United States and are often referred to as “America’s first grape."
+Want to talk about local?
+Well, muscadines are an original local – in fact they one of the very few grape species native to the United States.
 These southern grapes come in a variety of colors and sizes, ranging from bronze to black when they are ripe.
-A popular species of muscadine is the scuppernong, notable for its large white grape-like appearance.
-You can differentiate the two as ripened scuppernongs are a green color and muscadines are a darker purple, almost black.
+A popular species of muscadine grape is the scuppernong, notable for its large white grape-like appearance.
+You can differentiate the two as ripened scuppernong grapes are a green color and muscadines are a darker purple, almost black.
+A great low-calorie snack (65 calories per one-half cup), these sweet delicacies are loaded with anti-oxidants and fiber.
+They can also make wine, which is done increasingly throughout the southeast.
+Our muscadines and scuppernongs ripen August-September.